custom-select/custom-select/README.md

 }
 ```

-The return is an Array of customSelect [instances](getInstance), that contains all the  [method and properties](MethodAndProperties) exposed.
+The return is an Array of customSelect [instances](#how-to-get-plugin instance), that contains all the public exposed [methods and properties](#methods-&-properties).

 ## Style Classes
-All classes can be configured using *pluginParameters*, but container secondary class `customSelect` that is for internal use and should not be touched or used for style.
+All css classes can be configured using *pluginOptions*, but container secondary class, `customSelect`, is only for internal use and should not be removed or used for styling purpose.

 ### Structure Classes

-Self explained structure classes, and relative may-have status classes
+Self explained structure classes, and relative may-have status classes:

 `containerClass: 'custom-select-container'` may have `isDisabledClass`